Behzad-eb91/CCNA-Static-Route/README.md

 # CCNA-Static-Route
-This is a CCNA Static Route Lab
+This is a CCNA Static Route Lab include basic route,load balancing , floated routing